codexprojects/employeehub/README.md

-# # EmployeeHub - iOS Test Assignment
+# EmployeeHub - iOS Test Assignment

 ## Overview

 The EmployeeHub is an iOS application that displays a list of employees fetched from remote servers.
 The app includes features such as pull-to-refresh, search functionality, and detailed views of each employee.
-The app is implemented using SwiftUI.
+It is implemented using SwiftUI.

 ## Requirements to Compile and Run